Tropical Storm Josephine (1996)

-Tropical Storm Josephine was an unusual Atlantic tropical storm that moved from west to east across the Gulf of Mexico in October 1996.
+Tropical Storm Josephine was an unusual tropical cyclone that moved from west to east across the Gulf of Mexico in October 1996.
 It formed on October 4 as a tropical depression from the remnants of a cold front.
 Early in its duration, the system interacted with a ridge over the central United States, which produced strong winds and high tides along the Texas coast.
 The outer rainbands caused flooding rainfall in southern Texas, and in Louisiana, high tides flooded roads and stranded residents on Grand Isle.
 Moving generally to the east due to a trough, the depression intensified into a tropical storm on October 6, and the next day reached peak winds of 70 mph while approaching the west coast of Florida.
 Josephine made landfall in Taylor County near peak intensity early on October 8, and soon after became extratropical.
 While moving ashore, the storm produced a high storm surge reaching 9.3 ft in Suwannee.
 High tides flooded about 3,600 houses along the west coast.
 Josephine also produced heavy rainfall, which flooded hundreds of homes, and high winds, which left 400,000 people without power.
 The storm also spawned at least 16 tornadoes, one of which damaged 130 homes.

 The extratropical remnants of Josephine moved along the eastern coast of the United States, producing wind gusts as strong as 77 mph in St. Mary's County and in Ocean City, Maryland.
 The winds caused widespread power outages, including 26,000 in Virginia and 31,000 in New Jersey.
 Heavy rainfall flooded low-lying areas and rivers along the storm's path, including in North Carolina which had previously been affected by hurricanes Bertha and Fran earlier in the year.
 In the southeastern United States, the storm contributed to dozens of traffic accidents, which killed a person each in Georgia, North Carolina, and Virginia.
 Damage throughout the United States totaled about $130 million (1996 USD).
 Josephine later moved offshore, and after passing southeast of Cape Cod, moved through Atlantic Canada with moderate rainfall and gusty winds.
 The storm later restrengthened in the northern Atlantic Ocean before merging with another extratropical storm near Iceland on October 16.